We have changed our name to:

 - Environmental issues related to your business

 - Marketing regulations and standards

 Indicate your price or pricing strategy - how much should I charge?

 Determining the right price is another aspect of marketing.
 If your price is too high, you may alienate customers, and if it's too low, you may give the impression that your product or service is cheap or below standard.
 Some businesses purposely charge a very high price so that their customers feel that they are getting a better product or service.
 Some sell at a slightly higher than average price in order to be able to offer exceptional customer service.

 If you want your business to start small and remain small, be clear about this in your plan.
 If the long term goal is to expand over the years, gain an international market or sell franchising rights, you will want to include that in your plan.
 Detail the steps you plan to take to grow your business and how you will adjust your marketing activities to reach these goals.

 This step will be a reminder to establish how often you review your marketing plan.
 You may wish to update you plan only when there is a change in your business.
 But, it will help keep you plan current if you make a commitment to review it at least once a year.

-For more information on a marketing plan outline, and other business topics, contact Canada Business Ontario today.
+For more information on a marketing plan outline, and other business topics, contact Small Business Services today.
 Telephone services are available in English or French.